sgjava/c3l/README.md

 ### Install DOSBox
 This is needed to run MyZ80.
 In essance you are running a Ubuntu VM that is running a DOS emulator that is running a Z80 emulator.
 Talk about a Russian doll, but it works nicely.
+C: is mounted to `~/myz80` abd D: is mounted to `~/eclipse-workspace/c3l`.
 * `sudo apt install dosbox`
 * Run DOSBox and close it to create configuration file.
     * `dosbox`